gareins/dynamic_benchmarks/README.md

 ## Conclusion

 Here are my thoughts on these results:
-* Lua - a very fast interpreter, faster than some JITs here.
-Biggest drawback is when (re)alocating heavily - see Binary trees.
+* Lua - a very fast interpreter, even faster than some JITs on this list.
+Its biggest drawback is when (re)alocating heavily - see Binary trees.
-* Luajit - crazy fast, fastest dynamic jit, fastest at quick programs, when running more time, it get surpassed by Java.
-Problem again are binary trees.
+* Luajit - crazy fast, fastest dynamic jit.
+It really shines at quick programs.
+But when running more time, it gets surpassed by Java.
+Only problem, that can be said about luajit is its performance when allocating a lot of space.
-* Python - slowest interpreter here, even though I did not test PHP5 interpreter, which would probably be even slower.
-Worst case scenario is recursive heavy Fibonacci program.
+* Python - slowest interpreter on the list.
+In the future, PHP5 interpreter will be added to compare this against.
+Worst case scenario fo plain python is recursive heavy Fibonacci program.
 * Pypy - ususally scores inbetween slower (HHVM, Lua and Python) and faster (Node, Luajit, Java) programs.
 It still has a lot of problems when a lot of allocating is taking place.
-* HHVM - tries to beat Pypys performance and sometimes it actually does, but still not quite there.
+* HHVM - tries to beat Pypy-s performance and sometimes it actually does, but still not quite there.
+Just like native Python implementation, this also soffers at recursive heavy problems.
-* Node - a very fast JIT, beaten only by Luajit and Java, though usually a couple times faster than Pypy.
+* Node - a very fast JIT, beaten only by Luajit and Java.
+Is is a couple of times faster than Pypy.
+For some reason it shines most when doing bubble sort.
 * Java - when shorter programs are executed it is still beaten by Luajit but when execution is longer than a couple of seconds it overtakes Luajit and is fastest.